Panasonic Lumix GF6 Review

 The Panasonic GF6's battery life is rated at 330 shots on a charge with the Lumix G X Vario PZ 14-42mm f/3.5-5.6 Asph.
 Power O.I.S. lens, unchanged from that of the GF5, or 340 shots with the Lumix G Vario 14-42mm f/3.5-5.6 II Asph.
 Mega O.I.S. lens.

 Pricing and availability.
-Information on the Panasonic Lumix GF6's pricetag and availability date hadn't been disclosed at press time.
+The Panasonic GF6 with 14-42mm II kit lens ships from June 2013 for a suggested list price of US$599.99.
 Body colors may vary by market, but will include black, white, brown, and red.

 |Print this Page|